joshwertheim/sandlotbot/README.md

 Currently uses a set of three different JSON feeds provided by the Major League Baseball website.
 Keep in mind that these could change at any time and break the bot's parser.

+To run: simply clone this repository to a destination of your choosing.
+Set your command-line terminal to the repo, and then just run "python sandlotbot.py"

 Working commands:

 * @headlines - prints number of news articles; tends to stay the same (roughly 12)